lowRISC/ibex/doc/exception_interrupts.rst

 Ibex implements trap handling for interrupts and exceptions according to the RISC-V Privileged Specification, version 1.11.

 All exceptions cause the core to jump to the base address of the vector table in the ``mtvec`` CSR.
-Interrupts are handled in vectored mode, i.e., the core jumps to the base address plus four times the interrupt cause number.
+Interrupts are handled in vectored mode, i.e., the core jumps to the base address plus four times the interrupt ID.

 The base address of the vector table is given by the boot address (must be aligned to 256 bytes, i.e., its least significant byte must be 0x00).
 The most significant 3 bytes of the boot address given to the core are used for the first instruction fetch of the core and as the basis of the interrupt vector table.